 Definition: Learning Management System

-• A complex content management system
+A complex content management system

-• for providing learning content
+for the provision of learning content

-• for organizing learning processes
+for the organization of learning processes

-• A web-based learning environment
+Web-based learning environment

 Which learning platform is suitable for my company?
 A look at different types of LMS can help.